 Nagano is synonymous with apples.
-Ripening to perfection each autumn, apple-picking directly from local orchards is an enjoyable (and delicious!) activity that can be done with family and friends within easy access of JR Nagano Station.
+Ripening to perfection each autumn, fruit-picking directly from local orchards is an enjoyable (and delicious!) activity that can be done with family and friends within easy access of JR Nagano Station.

 From September 25th and November 30th 2018, Nippon Travel Agency (NTA) will be welcoming the public to a renowned fruit farm in Iiyama, Nagano for apple-picking including all-you-can-eat.
 Visitors to Nagano are amazed at the variety, taste, and size of local produce, and with abundant mineral-rich water and fertile soil, Nagano’s produce is not just delicious but also big – very big!